About The GIRO

-Many of our members are based in and around Sutton, Four Oaks, Streetly, Shenstone and Lichfield and we have a large group of riders based in and around Solihull.
+Most of our members are based in and around Sutton Coldfield, Four Oaks, Streetly, Shenstone and Lichfield and we also have a large group of riders based in and around Solihull.

-We are named after the Giro D’Italia, the leader of which wears a pink jersey, and which is represented on our distinctive pink and dark blue ‘Classic’ Club kit.
+We are named after the Giro D’Italia, the leader of which wears a pink jersey, and which is represented on our distinctive pink, navy blue and white ‘Classic’ Club clothing.

-We have sponsored many young, local riders who have gone on to compete in Elite and Pro level racing including Dan Martin, shown above winning the National Junior Championships in the distinct GIRO colours, and is now a Pro rider who recently signed a two-year contract with UAE Team Emirates and is a winner of a stage of the Tour de France.
+We have sponsored many young, local riders who have all gone on to compete in Elite and Pro level racing.
+This includes Dan Martin, shown above winning the National Junior Championships in the distinct GIRO colours, and is now a Pro rider who recently signed a two-year contract with UAE Team Emirates and is a winner of a stage of the Tour de France.

-We organise our very own annual Sportive event, the aptly named Midland Monster– three challenging routes that take you through the scenic Stafffordshire Lanes and into the Lower Peaks with the longest being 100 miles, a beast of a ride that takes in some of the most challenging climbs in the that part of the Peak District.
+We have our very own annual Sportive event, the aptly named Midland Monster– three challenging routes that take you through the scenic Stafffordshire Lanes and into the Lower Peaks with the longest ride being 107 miles, a beast of a ride that takes in some of the most challenging climbs in the that part of the Peak District.